matthewpratt13/solidity-course-intro-resources/foundry/solidity_scripting.md

 # Scripting with Solidity

-> ## ✅ Pre-requisites
+> ## ✅ Prerequisites
 >
 > -   Text editor or IDE such as [Visual Studio Code](https://code.visualstudio.com/Download)
 > -   [Git](https://git-scm.com/downloads) version control

 Using Solidity to write contract deployment scripts is more intuitive and expansive than only using `forge create`.

-Solidity scripts in Foundry are like TypeScript code with Hardhat.
+Solidity scripts in Foundry are like TypeScript code in Hardhat.
 Foundry's fast EVM back end allows us to use Solidity to perform dry runs.

 Here's how to get started: